When Is Stink Bug Season?

 Are stink bugs seasonal?

 Yes, stink bugs are indeed seasonal pests.
 They thrive in warmer temperatures, which means they are more prevalent during spring, summer, and early fall.
+The following table breaks down their key activities across the four seasons, helping you understand their lifecycle and optimal times for intervention:

 When is stink bug season?